kurtymckurt/TestPojo/README.md

         * I.E. Immutable objects for example.
 * Has support for basic limiters
     * This is how you can limit how big collections get or ranges for numbers
+* Has support for setting seed for reproducibility

 See test package for examples.